 The ventilation system developed by Tajima Yahei uses two-story buildings with smaller raised roofs (yagura) on top of the main roof.
 The higher roof and windows below the yagura allowed for the silkworm eggs to be ventilated naturally.
 In addition to being ventilated, silkworm eggs were also monitored to breed silkworms that produced the highest possible quality of silk.
 The farm used to consist of two houses that were connected by a bridge on the second floor, but only one house and the bridge remain today.

 Visitors are allowed to enter the former farm's garden and view the building from the outside between 9:00 and 16:00.
-But it is not possible to enter the building as it still serves as the residence of some descendants of Tajima Yahei.
-An information center with some exhibits, a movie and pamphlets is located a few hundred meters from the farm house.
-This is also the starting point of guided tours in Japanese.
+It is not possible however to enter the building as it still serves as the residence of some descendants of Tajima Yahei.
+There is a small museum on the farmhouse grounds showcasing some silk production tools and an information center a few hundred meters away.
+The information center has a few exhibits, a movie and pamphlets, and is also the starting point of guided tours in Japanese.